fudanzz/nodeapp2/README.md

 # nodeapp2

-node application based on strongloop and deploy target to herolu
+node application based on strongloop and deploy target to heroku